Mixed oxidant: Applications

+Aquatics and pools: An alternative to chlorine for pool cleaning is an MOS.
+It can reduce skin and eye irritation, and skin redness and dryness often associated with chlorine.
+An MOS can also reduce maintenance time and costs compared to chlorine as the need for "shocking" and draining the pool is minimized or unnecessary.

-Farm applications: such as livestock watering, drinking water disinfection, dairy, milking operations, pre- and post-teat dip, CIP sanitizer, Poultry cooling & humidification pad treatment, irrigation & drip line cleaning, iron and manganese Removal from Water Supply.
+Farm applications: There are many disinfecting needs an MOS is utilized for in farm application such as livestock watering, drinking water disinfection, dairy, milking operations, pre- and post-teat dip, CIP sanitizer, poultry cooling & humidification pad treatment, irrigation & drip line cleaning, and iron and manganese removal from the water supply.

 Crude oil & gas water management: Enhanced oil recovery almost always involves some kind of water treatment processes.
 Water treatment technology in the crude oil and gas industry includes disinfection treatment for produced water, frac-water, disposal well sites, enhanced oil recovery, and hydrogen sulfide removal.